 In a previous Lent Devotional for Women we’ve asked ourselves, are we ready to receive forgiveness?
 See, if we don’t know we’re forgiven, how can we forgive?
-And in a circular way, if we don’t forgive, we won’t be forgiven.
+You might want to read that again; I know I needed to and I wrote it!
+And in a divine twist and a circular way, if we don’t forgive, we won’t be forgiven.

 The decision to show up every single day and try, even if it doesn’t look the way you think it should or others think it should, doesn’t negate the fact that you are there!
 And you are trying!
 Sometimes and in so many circumstances it would be easier to just tag out.
 Keep showing up, even if…

 As we journey through our Lent Devotional for Women, we’re going to be talking about the fact that life is hard and messy and there are people, and the people want to talk to us when we’re trying to think and interrupting us when we’re trying to love and they all need food and clean clothes…ARRGGGHHH!

 The next thing you know, all our good intentions to love more and love better get tossed out the window along with some biting remark, sassy comeback, or just plain ‘ol angry words.